qlik-giants/.github/profile/README.md

 2. We'll not use proprietary extensions for QS.
 3. Our solutions can use load scripts, Qlik CLI, Qlik APIs and/or Qlik SDKs.
 4. Solutions must keep all historic versions available and unchanged, to not disrupt previous implementations.
+5. We'll use git flow to manage branches and merges.
+For more information, please check this amazing post from Jeff (https://jeffkreeftmeijer.com/git-flow/).

 # How to use our solutions